 - Helen Mahy and Dr Stephen Kell resigned as Directors from teh conclusion of the Annual General Meeting on 1 April 2020 and did not attend the Board meeting on that date.

 The main roles and responsibilities of the Audit Committee include:

-- annually considering the need for an internal audit function; and
+- Assess the need for an internal audit function

-There are arrangements in place whereby employees of the Adviser may, in confidence, raise concerns about possible improprieties in matters of financial reporting amongst other things.
+There are arrangements in place whereby employees may, in confidence, raise concerns about possible improprieties in matters of financial reporting amongst other things.
 The Committee ensures that the Adviser has in place arrangements for the proportionate and independent investigation of such matters.

 The Nomination Committee reviews the structure, size and composition and membership of the Board and its Committees and makes recommendations with regard to any changes considered necessary.

 It also acts as a forum to assess the roles of the existing Directors in office to ensure that there continues to be a balanced Board in terms of skills, knowledge, experience and diversity.